devfile/api/.github/ISSUE_TEMPLATE/feature_request.md

 <!--
     A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]
 -->
-**Why is this needed?Is your feature request related to a problem?**
+**Why is this needed?
+Is your feature request related to a problem?**

 **Detailed description:**